-Upon retirement, Otis found his purpose off the field by starting a faith-based ministry to serve the youth of Atlanta through motivational speaking and life coaching.
+Upon retirement, Otis found his purpose off the field by starting a faith-based ministry to serve the youth of America through motivational speaking and life coaching.
 His focus was to help youth avoid or overcome many of the problems he faced.
 He said “If I can save one person’s life, I will have fulfilled a goal more valuable to me than winning a World Series.”
 He became an ordained minister and also started working with local court systems to advocate for youth who had no other support.
 He created The Otis Nixon Foundation 2008 with the purpose of addressing substance abuse, bullying and promoting education.
 The Foundation became a founding partner of the “Color with a Cop” initiative in 2019 which connects early age youth and their parents with law enforcement to foster a better relationship through direct engagement and an interactive educational program.
+Mr Nixon is also working working with Law Enforcements. to help kids and Adults as well.

 Otis wrote a book that chronicled his journey entitled “Keeping It Real”.
-Click here to preview the book and/or purchase a copy.
+Click here to preview the book and/or purchase a copy and other items.

 The Otis Nixon Celebrity Golf Classic was started in 2006 to support the ministry work.
 It is now the major fundraiser for The Otis Nixon Foundation.
 What started as a small golf tournament with a few close celebrity friends has now grown into a much sought-after event with 45+ teams, features over 50 celebrities and includes over 30 sponsors.